GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 - Validate that a new post contains a mandatory block
 - And much more...

 The plugin's "Recipes" section contains plenty of GraphQL queries demonstrating these use cases and many more.
-You can copy the query from a recipe, paste it into the query editor, update it to your needs, publish it, and you're good to go!
+Copy the query from a recipe, paste it into the query editor, update it to your needs, publish it, and you're good to go.

+Gato GraphQL supports Persisted Queries, which are endpoints where the GraphQL query is predefined and stored in the server.
+This is akin to creating WP REST API endpoints, however Persisted Queries are created and published directly within the wp-admin, without any PHP code at all.

+You can create multiple public and private custom endpoints, exposing each of them for your specific target, and assign a private endpoint to feed data to your custom Gutenberg blocks, avoiding the need to maintain REST controllers.

 == Frequently Asked Questions ==